Zen in the Art of Archery

 I just finished a little book called Zen in the Art of Archery by Eugen Herrigel, and it was good enough to post about it.
 That’s saying a lot!
 OK, not really, but it was a neat, short book you could read in one sitting if you’re a speedy reader (I am not).
 It is now considered a classic since it was published in 1953 and was one of the first to delve deeply into the mysterious world of Zen and Eastern philosophy.

 Archery has been a part of Japanese culture and their way of life for thousands of years.
 Initially it was developed by the Samurai as a weapon, but over the years it’s purpose has changed dramatically.
 It is no longer used in order to defend and protect, but now it is a form of expression.
-It is an art.
-This ancient Japanese art is known as Kyudo, which is not actually mentioned in the book, but after researching it I came across a few YouTube videos on the topic.
-Here is one I enjoyed:
+It’s an art.
+This ancient Japanese art is known as Kyudo.

 The book goes through Eugen’s 6 year experience with Kyudo from a Westerner’s view.
 Kyudo is indeed interesting because they use these very long (about 6 feet), strong bows, and although they are difficult to pull back and hold, you train yourself to pull them back while being in a state of complete relaxation.
 There are 8 steps, and pulling back the bow is just the beginning.
 The release seems to be the tricky part.
 The goal isn’t to hit the target.
 It is to be in a state of thoughtlessness and let the bow shoot when it is ready (a good analogy in the book is like when the water falls from a leaf – it happens when it is meant to happen).